couchbaselabs/couchbeans/README.md

 - Handle the event by calling this parent bean methods with names that start with "unlinkChild" and accept the unlinked bean type
 - Propagate the event up the graph by calling `unlinkChild` methods that accept types matching types of the nodes from the unlinked node to the parent node.
 - Destruct all beans that are linked to the unlinked bean and any of its unlinked parents

+## Method matching
+Couchbeans matches methods and constructors on the graph path using their argument lists as path templates.
+A single method argument matches all paths to beans of the argument type with length equals to 1.
+Multiple arguments match paths literally, for example method with arguments `TypeA` and `TypeB` will match all paths with length 2 that first go through a `TypeA` bean and then end at a `TypeB` bean.
+`Object` arguments can be used to match paths through beans of any type.
+Array arguments can be used to match paths that go through several beans of the same type, i.g.: `(Folder[] path, File file)`; thus, `Object[]` parameters will match any paths of any length.

 ## Long-running tasks
 Applications should perform long-running tasks asynchronously.